pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

   }
 }
 ```

-This facet doesn't actually use anything clever like approximate counting --
-it's not really approximate in the same sense as the previous one -- but we
-thought you might find it useful.

 **N.B.** The `use_field_data`/`read_from_cache` option from previous versions
 is no longer supported.
 The plugin now uses ElasticSearch's field data cache